DataDog/datadog-agent/pkg/serializer/README.md

 protocol depending on the content and use the correct Forwarder method.

 To be sent, a payload needs to implement the **Marshaler** interface.

-### Old V1 intake endpoint

-The **intake** endpoint from the V1 API could ingest a large variety of JSON structs.
-To send arbitrary payloads to this endpoint use `SendJSONToV1Intake` that do not require a **Marshaler** object.